-In most theoretical approaches referred to above, the thermophoretic force depends on the magnitude of the temperature gradient at the colloid surface.
-At the colloid-fluid interface, there are abrupt changes in the thermodynamic and transport properties, such as density and thermal conductivity.
-In the presence of a thermal gradient, these discontinuities give rise to the Kapitza resistance~\cite{Kapitza,Swartz1989} resulting in a temperature ``jump'' at the interface that might influence the thermal field around a colloid, potentially modifying the thermophoretic force.
-The impact of the Kapitza resistance, or the inverse quantity, the Interfacial Thermal Conductance (ITC), $G_K$, will depend on the magnitude of the conductances and, therefore, the colloid-solvent interfacial properties.
+At the colloid-fluid interface, thermodynamic and transport properties, such as density and thermal conductivity, feature abrupt changes.
+In the presence of a thermal gradient, these discontinuities give rise to the Kapitza resistance~\cite{Kapitza,Swartz1989} and an interfacial temperature ``jump'' that might influence the thermal field around a colloid, and potentially thermophoresis.
+The importance of the Kapitza resistance, or its inverse, the Interfacial Thermal Conductance (ITC), $G_K$, will depend on the magnitude of the conductances and, therefore, the colloid-solvent interfacial properties.
 High ITC will result in small temperature ``jumps'' at the colloid surface, but low ITC might lead to important differences in the interfacial temperatures of the colloid and the solvent.
-To understand what constitutes high or low ITC, it is instructive examining experimental studies of hydrophobic and hydrophilic interfaces using self-assembled monolayers~\cite{Ge2006}.
+To understand what constitutes high or low ITC, it is instructive to examine experimental studies of hydrophobic and hydrophilic interfaces~\cite{Ge2006}.
 The reported ITCs vary between $G_K=$50 MW/(K m$^2$), ``low", and 150 MW/(K m$^2$), ``high" ITC.
-Computer simulations of interfaces reported much lower ITC, $\sim$1 MW/(K m$^2$)~\cite{Simon-octane-2004} for liquid-vapor interfaces, or higher ITCs $\sim$ 200-300~MW/(K m$^2$)~\cite{Bhattarai-dream-thermal-conductance-2020,olarte-plata-thermal-conductance-water-gold-2022} for the gold-water interface.
-For low ITC, $G\sim$ 10 MW/(K m$^2$) measurable temperature differences between the solvent and the colloid, $\Delta T \sim 0.1-1$~K, might appear for heat fluxes achievable in micro-fluidics ($\sim 10^6$~K/m) \cite{Duhr19678} or plasmonic experiments (10$^8$ K/m)~\cite{Govorov2006}.
+Computer simulations of liquid-vapor interfaces reported even lower ITCs, $\sim$1 MW/(K m$^2$)~\cite{Simon-octane-2004}, or higher $\sim$ 200-300~MW/(K m$^2$)~\cite{Bhattarai-dream-thermal-conductance-2020,olarte-plata-thermal-conductance-water-gold-2022} for gold-water interfaces.
+At low ITC, $G_K \sim$ 10 MW/(K m$^2$) measurable temperature differences between solvent and colloid, $\Delta T \sim $0.1-1~K, might appear for heat fluxes achievable in micro-fluidics ($\sim 10^6$~K/m) \cite{Duhr19678} or plasmonic heating (10$^8$ K/m)~\cite{Govorov2006}.

-Here we extend previous theories of thermophoresis by incorporating ITC effects.
-We show that the ITC substantially modifies the temperature field around a colloid in solution and the colloidal thermophoretic force, particularly at low ITCs.
+Here we incorporate ITC effects in the theory of thermophoresis.
+Hence, we incorporate in the theory an experimental variable that is becoming increasingly important in the design of thermal management devices, as well as on the interpretation of nanoscale heat transfer experiments.
+We show that the ITC modifies the temperature field around a colloid, and the thermophoretic force, particularly at low ITCs.
 We corroborate the general predictions of the theory using non-equilibrium molecular dynamics simulations.